rwc3030/jade_audio_sword_1001/design_functional_vision.md

 - Available in VST3, AU, and AAX formats with support for 16, 24, or 32-bit sessions and sample rates up to 192 kHz.
 - Additional technical capabilities such as High (4x), Pristine (8x), and Extra Pristine (16x) oversampling rates with options for both Linear Phase and Minimum Phase types.
 - Secured through NickyP Lock Authorization during the standard plugin installation process for optimal performance and security.

+## Review Process
+- Step 0.3: Review the design and feature alignment with the overall vision of the Jade Audio Sword plugin to ensure all aspects are consistent and meet the outlined standards.